librz/all-about-git/recipes.md

 - commit changes in staging area: `git commit -m 'update readme'`

+- commit with not only a message but also detailed description: [stackoverflow question](https://stackoverflow.com/questions/16122234/how-to-commit-a-change-with-both-message-and-description-from-the-command-li)

 - unstage all changes (moving changes from staging area to working tree): `git reset HEAD` or `git restore --staged .` (note git restore is only available after v2.23)

 - discard all changes in working tree: `git checkout -- .` or `git restore .` (note git restore is only available after v2.23)